qfpl/reflex-tutorial/blog/drafts/reflex/basics/behaviors.md

 and pass that value around through your application until it is used somewhere else in your application to filter `Event`s:
 <div id="basics-behaviors-gateIn"></div>

+This is our first demonstration of `Behavior`s as first-class values for managing state We can pass in and out of functions, we can store them in data types, we can do what we like with them.

 This is half of what I think makes `Behavior`s exciting as a method of state management.

 ## Interesting instances